PabloTheCactus/PabloTheCactus/README.md

 - 💞️ I’m looking to collaborate on developing some fun projects)
 - 📫 How to reach me through github
 - 😄 Pronouns: Washing Machine
-- ⚡ Fun fact: I love working with people, and I actually touch grass(once in a whle...)
+- ⚡ Fun fact: I love working with people, and I actually touch grass(once in a while...)

 <!---
 PabloTheCactus/PabloTheCactus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.